nagasudhirpulla/taming_python/blog/skills/logging_syslog.md

 <hr>

 * In this post we will learn how to send logs to a syslog server from python using python logging module and SysLogHandler
-* A simple syslog server can be setup in windows or Debian based system as shown in [this]() blogpost
+* A simple syslog server can be setup in windows or Debian based systems like Ubuntu as shown in [this](https://nagasudhir.blogspot.com/2023/01/simple-syslog-server-setup-in-windows.html) blogpost

 ## Python code to send logs to Syslog server
 * SysLogHandler of python logging module can be used to send logs to syslog server